loopj/short-stack/README.md

 - Secure the front of the case to the bottom of the case using two M1.2 x 4mm screws
 - Press-fit two 3 x 1mm magnets into the holes on the sd card cover, make sure they match polarity with the magnets on the front panel PCB
 - Slide the side panel into the case

+## Special Thanks

+This project would not be possible without the amazing [BitBuilt community](https://bitbuilt.net), I'm truly standing on the shoulders of giants here.

+In particular, I'd like to thank:

+- [Wesk](https://twitter.com/Weskmods) for setting the bar so high with renders, for the suggestion of using magnets in the case assembly, and for the inspirational GC Nano
+- [Aurelio](https://twitter.com/aureliomannara) for pointing me in the right direction to help figure the soft shutdown and power on via Wiimote.
+- [YveltalGriffin](https://twitter.com/YveltalGriffin) for PCB design feedback, helping me when I was documenting the bluetooth module, and of course for fujiflex and nandFlex
+- [CrazyGadget](https://twitter.com/crazygadgetmods) for helping me fix my GL823K on the first revision of my boards, and for the inspirational GC Nano
+- [Y2K](https://twitter.com/y2k_x38) and supertazon for joining the PCB assembly live stream and being super supportive

 ## License